MCorentin/vargen/README.md

 ````
 git clone https://github.com/MCorentin/VarGen
 ````
-Then open R and install the VarGen.R script from source:
+Then open R and install the package script from source:
 ````
 library(utils)
 install.packages("./VarGen/", repos = NULL, type = "source")
 ````

+## Preparing the input

-### Database files
+### Obtaining the local files

 VarGen is fetching data from public databases, it needs the following files (the files should all be in the same folder).
 The easiest way to get them is to use the *vargen_install* function from this package.